FA7027 - Theoretical Studies for Art, Architecture and Design (2018/19)

-- Engage effectively with the theoretical context of their work using appropriate critical language;
+1. engage effectively with the theoretical context of their work using appropriate critical language;

-- Evidence their awareness and understanding of critical debates and issues which relate to their project/dissertation;
+2. evidence their awareness and understanding of critical debates and issues which relate to their project/dissertation;

-- Communicate, discuss and present findings using appropriate theoretical and critical language, demonstrating articulation, analysis and reflection;
+3. communicate, discuss and present findings using appropriate theoretical and critical language, demonstrating articulation, analysis and reflection;

-- Employ independent learning and research strategies to develop their reading and project bibliography.
+4. employ independent learning and research strategies to develop their reading and project bibliography.

-An Essay (3,000 words) generated from the analysis of theoretical discourse related to the project (appropriately presented according to the conventions of scholarly writing and citation).
+This module will be assessed by an essay (3,000 words) generated from the analysis of theoretical discourse related to the project (appropriately presented according to the conventions of scholarly writing and citation).